Mahmood-Anaam/frozenLake-dynamic-programming/README.md

 # Infinite Horizon Dynamic Programming

 This repository contains a practical application of Infinite Horizon Dynamic Programming (IHDP) techniques, demonstrated through the Frozen Lake environment and grid world examples.
-The project includes a Jupyter Notebook that explores these techniques with visual aids.
+The repository includes a Jupyter Notebook that explores these techniques with visual aids.

 ## Overview